 This course provides an introduction to many of the basic principles involved in research, including hypothesis formulation and testing, experimental control, measurement issues and research ethics.
 The course also addresses a variety of basic research methods and issues in data collection and analysis.
 Laboratory experiences will provide students with an opportunity to practice relevant skills.
 Prerequisites: PSYC 100 and SSCI 224.

 PSYC 310 Chemical Substances and Behavior

 This course is designed to provide a broad, general introduction to behavioral pharmacology by examining the neurological, physiological and psychological mechanisms of drug action.
 Topics covered include tolerance, side effects, drug interactions, and abuse potential of both recreational and therapeutic drugs.
 In addition, societal issues associated with drug use and abuse will be examined (for example, decriminalization and public costs of drug dependence).
 Prerequisites: PSYC 100 or BIOL 121 and sophomore standing.
-Typically, alternate spring semesters (even- numbered years).
+Spring, even-numbered years.

 PSYC 312 Theories of Personality

 This course consists of an examination of theories of personality from Freud to the present day.
-The dispositional, psychodynamic, phenomenological, behavioral and cognitive perspectives on personality are reviewed.
+The dispositional, psychodynamic, phenomenological, behavioral and cognitive perspectives of personality are reviewed.
 For each perspective, the course will examine founders and leading proponents, essential theoretical concepts, methods of assessing personality and assumptions concerning human nature, problem behavior, and behavior change.
 Students will be encouraged to compare, contrast and critically evaluate the various perspectives.
 Prerequisite: PSYC 100.
 Fall, odd-numbered years.

 PSYC 320 Abnormal Behavior in Childhood

 A survey of the major forms of problem behavior in childhood and adolescence, including autism, attention deficit hyperactivity disorder, eating disorders and anxiety and mood disorders.
 Reviews issues concerning the assessment, diagnosis, causes and treatment of these problems from diverse perspectives.
 Emphasis is placed on the developmental context of these problems and their relationship to healthy development.
 Prerequisites: PSYC 220 and junior or senior standing or instructor’s consent.
-Typically, alternate fall semesters (even-numbered years).
+Fall, even-numbered years.